eoscanada/eosc/docs/content/en/about/_index.md

 ---
-title: What is EOS
+title: About Overview
-linktitle: Overview
+linktitle: About Overview
 description:
 date: 2018-09-05
 publishdate: 2018-09-05